jdittrich/userNeedResearchBook/text/dataGathering.md

 or two words.

-Thus, a template for such questions would look like *»Please tell me [how/why/what] + [your interest]*
+Thus, a template for such questions would look like *»Please tell me [how/why/what] + [your interest]«*

 Contrast this with questions like

 > You: »Is this a good design?«
 >
 > Participant: »yes!«

-»Is…« -questions will be answered with »yes« or »no« – but we don't get to know why the participant to approoves or disapproves.
+»Is…« -questions will be answered with »yes« or »no« – but we don't get to know why the participant to approves or disapproves.
 In addition, »Is…«-Questions are a subtle form or influence ^[Also called a »leading question«] : In case of doubt it is  likely that are participant just agrees to the suggestion you give by asking »Is…«

 Sometimes,  »Is«-Questions will  come in a disguised form – as an addition which is made to an open question: